vasanthanbdev/vasanthanbdev/README.md

 # Hi there!
 I'm Vasanthan 👋 🧑‍💻

 A student with a passion for computer science and technology.
-Currently doing competetive programming.
-I enjoy solving algorithmic problems, participating in coding contests, and learning new data structures and algorithms.
+Currently learning Data Structures and Algorithms and Web Development using Django.
+Working on some Web Development projects and learning about Contributing to Open Source.

 ## Skills